 There are many different ways to raise funds for Hospice within our community:

-- Choose Hospice Mid-Northland as your designated charity for fundraising events
+Choose Hospice Mid-Northland or the Far North Community Hospice as your designated charity for fundraising events

-We welcome all donations, so please contact our Fundraising and Awareness Manager on 021 584 613 to discuss ways that you may be able to help Hospice.
+We welcome all donations, so please contact our office to discuss 09 407 7799 to discuss ways that you may be able to help Hospice.